DCC-EX/dcc-ex.github.io/docs/turntables/turntable-ex.rst

 What you need for Turntable-EX
 ==============================

-* A DCC++ EX command station running version 4.0.2 or later of CommandStation-EX
+* A DCC++ EX command station running version 4.0.2 or later of CommandStation-EX (this includes the Beta version of the Turntable-EX device driver)
 * An Arduino microcontroller (tested on Nano V3, both old and new bootloader, an Uno R3 should also work)
 * A supported stepper motor controller and stepper motor
 * A hall effect (or similar) sensor for homing